"Bro," a term coined sometime in the 20th century, refers to a young man considered to be a "conventional guy's guy." A

 "When a bro tasks you to being his wingman for the night, you must drop all your initial plans and report for this divine duty.
 If the woman he is targeting has a friend, it’s your sacred duty to sometimes feign romantic feelings, drawing her away in order to give your bro ample space to bond with his catch."

-There is so, so much wrong with this code.
+so much wrong with this code.
 I agree that it's a good idea to have a "wingman," in that I hope my son has someone he trusts by his side, someone who makes sure he is safe, and someone who makes sure my son doesn't drink himself into trouble.
 However, the rest of that code is pure ridiculousness.
 "Drop all of your initial plans," really?
 No. If you have plans, you stick to those plans.
 That's accountability.
 A "woman he is targeting," really?
 What's up with this language?
 "Targeting," like she's an antelope and he's a cheetah?
 Is this woman his prey?
 No, do not "target" women.
 Finally, a bro must "feign romantic feelings" for the targeted woman's friend.
 I mean what in the actual f*ck?
 I really hope my son doesn't pretend to like someone just so his "bro" can hook up with her friend.

 A Bro Shall Never Share A Bed With Another Man